ComradeYellowCitrusFruit/ComradeYellowCitrusFruit/README.md

 I am, well... only God knows.
 I just do random things sometimes, I am basically the programming equivalent of a shitposter.
 If you try to hire me, don't.
-Founding member of [Team Citrus](https://github.com/team-citrus), owner of [the Team Citrus Discord server](https://discord.gg/fbNDPHUBCj), and lead dev of [the Cirus Engine](https://github.com/team-citrus/engine).
+Founding member and lead dev of [Team Citrus](https://github.com/team-citrus), [The Cirus Engine](https://github.com/team-citrus/engine) is practically my child.
 Based in the Greater DC Metro Area, don't rely on me to be avalaible after 9:30pm EST, or anytime, really.
 My discord is Comrade Yellow Citrus Fruit#6595 if you want to reach me.
 Strong believer in FOSS.